bjrenfrow/trainstation/README.md

 # Train station
-This is a service provides endpoints that track and manage the train schedules for this specific station.
+This is a service that provides endpoints that track and manage the train schedules for a specific station.

 # Install
 Install Docker and Docker-Compose: https://docs.docker.com/compose/install/